COAST: Enhancing the Code Debugging Ability of LLMs through Communicative Agent Based Data Synthesis: Experimental Methodology

 \section{Experimental Methodology}

-In this section, we describe the Supervised Fine-Tuning (SFT) strategies, evaluation metrics, details of evaluated foundation models, and implementation details of our experiments.
+In this section, we describe the SFT dataset, evaluation metrics, evaluation models, and implementation details of our experiments.

-\textbf{Supervised Fine-Tuning Strategies.} As shown in Table~\ref{tab:training data quantity}, we describe the experimental details of different supervised fine-tuning strategies, including Vanilla SFT and MASTER.
-For Vanilla SFT, we collect SFT data from UltraInteract~\cite{yuan2024advancing}, InstructCoder~\cite{hu2023instructcoder}, and RepairLlama~\cite{repairllama2023} to finetune LLMs.
-These datasets are generated by GPT-4 or annotated by humans, which are of high-quality.
-For MASTER, we synthesize the SFT data by employing multi-agents.
+\textbf{SFT Dataset.} For Vanilla SFT, we collect training data from UltraInteract~\cite{yuan2024advancing}, InstructCoder~\cite{hu2023instructcoder}, and RepairLlama~\cite{repairllama2023} to finetune LLMs.
+These datasets are generated by GPT-4 or manually annotated by humans.
+For COAST, we construct training data for different tasks defined by \benchmark and the training data are mixed for training models.
+The data statistics are presented in Table~\ref{tab:training data quantity}.